 In a refractor telescope, the incoming light beam is bundled and refracted by the lens.
-This causes the light to be split into its colors like red, green, blue.
+This causes the light to be split into colors like red, green, blue.
 Different colors have different wavelengths and therefore a different focus on the optical axis.
-This is called the chromatic aberration, the effect will be visible as a small rainbowlike color space around the star you observing.
+This is called chromatic aberration, the effect will be visible as a small rainbowlike color space around the star you observing.
 To be eliminated it needs an elaborate lens construction and various glass coatings.
 This is what pushes the price of refractor telescopes.
 The effect becomes less the longer the focal point of the objective lens is.

-Through the unobstructed beam path, the refractor is ideally suited for observation of the sun, moon, twin stars and planets.
+Through the unobstructed beam path, the refractor is ideally suited for observation of the sun, moon, twin stars, and planets.

 Small refractor telescopes with good lenses and an aperture of up to 3 to 4 inches are great tools and are superior to small mirrors in every respect.
 But anything with lenses of more than 5 inches is out of a rational cost-benefit ratio for amateur astronomers.
 Better than to invest in: